Ansuman09/NimbusFS/Readme.md

 ![Two nodes stopped](./images/stopped_storage_servers.PNG)

 Now lets download the file.
-to do this go to  decoder-rpc/client from root dirctory of the project and run "go run <file_name>"
+to do this go to  decoder-rpc/client from root dirctory of the project and run "go run <file_name>".

-output of "go run main.go video.mp4"
+output of "go run main.go video.mp4".
 ![Decode Output](./images/download_complete.PNG)

 final file 🤩: